2010 Bahraini general election

-General elections were held in Bahrain in October 2010 to elect the forty members of the Council of Representatives.
-The first round of voting was held on 23 October, with a second round on 30 October.
-Amidst boycotts and arrests, Al Wefaq won 18 of the 40 seats.
-Four women were elected.
+General elections were held in Bahrain in October 2010 to elect all 40 members of the Council of Representatives to a four-year term.
+The opposition Al Wefaq organization, led by Sheikh Ali Salman, won the most seats.
+The first round of voting was held on 23 October amidst boycotts and arrests, with a second round on 30 October.
+Four women were elected to the lower house.

 Campaign

-The main opposition party Haq Movement and several other opposition parties such as the Al-Wafa Islamic Movement, Bahrain Freedom Movement, Khalas Movement and Islamic Action Society called for a boycott of the elections, on the grounds that participation would be "tantamount to accepting the unjust sectarian apartheid system."
+Several opposition groups in Bahrain called for a boycott of the elections.
+The Haq Movement, led by Hasan Mushaima, along with the Al-Wafa Islamic Movement of Abdulwahab Hussain and the Bahrain Freedom Movement of Saeed al-Shehabi, issued a joint statement urging citizens not to participate.
+Separately, the Khalas Movement and the Islamic Action Society also called for a boycott, arguing that taking part in the elections would be “tantamount to accepting the unjust sectarian apartheid system.”

-There were also further arrests and repressions of the Shia majority.
-Shia political activists and international human rights watchdogs warned of a "drift back to full-blown authoritarianism."
-However, Foreign Minister Sheikh Khaled bin Ahmad al-Khalifa claimed the arrests were "not linked to elections."
-Amnesty International, Human Rights Watch and the Project on Middle East Democracy noted government arrests and repressions ahead of the election.
+Ahead of the elections, there were reports of arrests and repression targeting the Shia Muslim majority.
+Shia political activists and international human rights organizations warned that Bahrain was experiencing a “drift back to full-blown authoritarianism.”
+In response, Foreign Minister Sheikh Khaled bin Ahmad al-Khalifa stated that the arrests were “not linked to elections.”
+Amnesty International, Human Rights Watch, and the Project on Middle East Democracy all documented government crackdowns and arrests in the lead-up to the vote.

 Conduct

+The elections were overseen by the Higher Committee for the Supervision of the Fairness of Referendums and Council Member Elections, a body that was not independent.
+Its chairman was the Minister of Justice and Islamic Affairs, himself appointed by the King, and the committee’s members were also nominated by the minister.

-A total of 292 Bahraini observers from non-governmental organizations monitored the elections, though foreign observers were not allowed.
+A total of 292 Bahraini observers from domestic non-governmental organizations monitored the elections, but foreign observers were not permitted.

-Allegations were made of problems on election day; Al Wefaq's Sheikh Ali Salman claimed at least 890 voters were not allowed to vote in mostly Shia districts because their names were absent from electoral lists.
-"This is not the full number.
-We expect it to be higher."
-The party tallied up the voters who said there were not allowed to vote, in order to use these numbers to challenge to the official results.
+On election day, allegations of irregularities were reported.
+Ali Salman of Al Wefaq claimed that at least 890 voters in predominantly Shia districts were unable to vote because their names were missing from the electoral lists.
+He noted that this figure was likely an undercount and that the party was compiling reports from affected voters to challenge the official results presented by the government.

 Results

-More than 318,000 were eligible to vote.
-Head of the electoral commission and Justice Minister, Sheikh Khaled bin Ali al-Khalifa, gave an estimate of turnout of "at least 67 percent," less than the 72% in 2006 and 53.4% in 2002.
+More than 318,000 people were eligible to vote.
+Head of the electoral commission and Justice Minister, Sheikh Khaled bin Ali al-Khalifa, gave an estimate of "at least 67 percent" turnout, less than the 72% in 2006, but significantly higher than 53.4% in 2002.
 127 candidates stood in the election.

-Al Wefaq won 18 of the 40 seats, one more than the previous election.
+Al Wefaq won 18 of the 40 seats, one more than in the previous election.
 Shia and independent candidates won a majority of seats for the first time.